erikchomez/TheRealFarmerJohn/docs/final.md

 in direct sunlight, clustering crops, etc.)

-To accomplish this goal, we decided to use reinforcement learning, similar to the missions in Assignment 2.
-However, for our project, reinforcement learning by itself wasn't effective, so we trained our agent using a curriculum learning process.
+To accomplish this goal, we decided to use reinforcement learning, similar to the mission in Assignment 2.
+However, for our project, reinforcement learning by itself was unable to establish the connection between sowing and proper harvesting due to the time necessary for wheat growth.
-Reinforcement learning itself may produce effective results, but since farming takes a lot of time, our group decided to split the learning into lessons to speed up the process.
+Therefore, we opted to train our agent using a curriculum learning process in which we could specify individual skills necessary for the process and allow the agent to link these learned behaviors together to successfully optimalize the end goal of harvesting wheat.
+Curriculum learning also allowed us to split the complex task into smaller segments for easier debugging and analysis, and due to the prolonged time necessary for crop growth in Minecraft without the use of artificial lights or bone meal, was pivotal in producing reasonable test durations.
+It was both convenient and necessary in order to attempt this multi-stage, randomized time-delay task.

-Farming in Minecraft is a multi-step process that can be optimized.
-Farming involves:
+In regards to the process itself, farming in Minecraft is a multi-step process that can be optimized with various factors:
 * Tilling land to turn it into soil
-  * Soil can either be dry, or wet if it's near water
+  * Soil can either be dry, or wet if it's within 4 blocks of water
-  * Dry soil will turn back into dirt if crops aren't planted in it within a few seconds
+  * Dry soil will turn back into dirt if crops aren't planted in it within a few ticks
   * Wet soil will grow crops faster
   * Wet soil will not turn back into dirt
 * Planting seeds
-  * Right clicking on the soil once it's tilled
+  * Right clicking on the soil once it's tilled with a hoe tool
-  * Clicking on any other block won't do anything
 * Waiting for the crops to grow
+  * Wheat grows in 7 stages, only advancing if exposed to high levels of light (daytime in our case)
+  * Crop growth is nonlinear, and the growth ticks are randomized.
-  * During this time, crops will burst and turn back into dirt if jumped on
+  * During this time, crops will break and farmland turn back into dirt if jumped on
   * Hydrated crops take between 1-3 Minecraft days to grow into harvestable wheat
 * Harvesting the crops
-  * Harvesting requires the seeds to be fully grown
+  * Harvesting requires the wheat to be fully grown, otherwise returns one seed
-  * Harvesting crops early yields seeds, but no wheat
+  * Harvesting crops yields 1 wheat, and 0-3 seeds.
 * Re-planting seeds
-  * Land will still be tilled after harvesting
+  * Dirt will remain tilled after harvesting

-By defining the problem in terms of time, actions, environment, and optimization, it's clear that there's not a trivial way to maximize the return of wheat without using "smart" algorithms or machine learning.
+By defining the problem in terms of time, actions, environment, and optimization, it's clear that there is no trivial way to maximize the return of wheat without using "smart" algorithms or machine learning in application on varying environments.
+An agent must plant the seed, abstain from breaking the growing crop, and only harvest the wheat when fully grown.
+Given Malmo's limited observation space, the agent is unable to tell if the farmland is watered or not and what stage of growth the crop is in.
+Given that the growth time for crops can vary up to a factor of 3 times the minimum ticks required, the agent must maintain efficiency by balancing the line between overwaiting and premature harvesting.
 Even with smart algorithms, there may be bias introduced with the methodology of each step, which is why we opted for pure machine-learning.
-In other words, we didn't hard-code any behavior into our agent, so our agent would learn how to optimize farming using its environment.
+In other words, we didn't hard-code any behavior into our agent, so our agent would learn how to optimize farming using only its environment and reward system.

 Our agent's action space includes:
 * moving forward and backward
 * turning
-* using items in the inventory
+* using items in the hotbar
-* switching between items in the inventory
+* switching between items in the hotbar
 * jumping
 * attacking (for harvesting)

 And our agent's observation space includes:
-* a 2x5x5 grid/array of blocks adjacent to the agent
+* a 2x5x5 grid/array of blocks centered on the agent
 * an array of items in the agent's inventory

+The observation space was extended to a width of 5 due to water blocks hydrating 4 blocks outwards in all directions.

-We trained our agent in a variety of environments, with varying incentives and playgrounds depending on the lesson being taught.
-In every lesson, our agent spawned with a hoe (tool used for tilling grass/dirt into soil) and some seeds.
+We trained our agent in a variety of environments, with varying rewards and training environments depending on the lesson being taught.
+In every lesson, our agent spawned with a diamond hoe (tool used for tilling grass/dirt into soil) and stacks of seeds.
+The number of hoes and seeds were altered in later lessons to focus training on efficiency and working within time and resource constraints.
-We tracked and graphed our agent's progress, and the specific lessons are covered in the approaches section of this document.
+We tracked and graphed our agent's progress with our reward system and manual observation, and the specific lessons attempted are covered in the approaches section of this document.

 ## Approaches
 Our team decided to train our agent using a Task-Specific Curriculum.
-Each lesson involved training our agent by placing it in an environment and rewarding it or punishing it based on its behavior, training the agent until the returns converged, then using checkpoints to continue training the agent on more difficult tasks.
+Each lesson involved training our agent by placing it in an environment and rewarding it or penalizing it based on its behavior, training the agent until the returns converged, then using checkpoints to continue training the agent on more difficult tasks.

-That being said, the difficulty of the tasks, as well as the objectives, varied in each curriculum.
-We took created two separate curriculums to evaluate the effectiveness of our lessons and increase the chances of our agent learning.
+That being said, the difficulty of the tasks, as well as the core objectives, varied in each curriculum.
+We created two separate curriculums to evaluate the effectiveness of our lessons and increase the chances of our agent learning.
 ### Many-Small-Life-Lessons Curriculum
 The first approach we tested involved teaching the agent different, valuable lessons for farming, and rewarding the agent for maximizing the yield in each lesson.
 The last lesson would only reward the agent for harvesting wheat.
-The agent started with a diamond hoe and seeds in its inventory.
 The lessons were as followed:
 1. Plant as many seeds as possible
     * Environment: Flat grass plane